 Memorizing a vocabulary list of target language is also a basic element of the grammar-translation.
-It is generally like one column of words written in the target language and the second column is in native tongue.
-Students are asked to memorize some words on daily basis.
+It is like one column of words written in the target language and the second column is in the native tongue.
+Students are asked to memorize some words on a daily basis.

-The last element of GTM is practice of learned grammatical rules that includes translation of one sentence to other language.
-This practice makes learner a good writer and translator.
+The last element of GTM is the practice of learned grammatical rules that includes translation of one sentence to other language.
+This practice makes learned a good writer and translator.

 Scope of GTM: